| |

 Orange bowl filled with water, hand placing gelatin sheets into the water.

-Into a bowl pour cool fruit puree, and heat it in the microwave until warm.
+Into a bowl, warm puree.
 Then add softened gelatin sheets and stir vigorously until completely dissolved and smooth.
-If gelatin is not dissolving as expected, slowly warm up the fruit puree in the microwave, in 5-second intervals, and stir it until all of the gelatin is completely dissolved (steps 1-8).
+If the gelatin is not dissolving as expected, slowly warm the fruit puree in the microwave in 5-second intervals, stirring after each interval until all the gelatin is completely dissolved (steps 1-8).
+Don’t boil the puree.

 Stirring bloomed gelatin sheet into warm fruit puree.